 2. Consider How You Sleep

 There are three different sleeping positions: front, back and side.
-Front sleepers should choose a mattress with a firmer feel.
+Front sleepers should choose the best mattress type with a firmer feel.
 Side sleepers should choose something softer that will contour to the curves of their body.

 Finally, back sleepers will want medium firmness so they get support throughout the night.